bevyengine/bevy-website/content/news/2026-08-10-bevys-sixth-birthday/index.md

 > **Reactivity Ecosystem**

 Bevy does have a reactivity ecosystem!
-There are BSN reactive impls like [`bevy_reactor`](https://github.com/viridia/bevy_reactor) and [@JMS55's reactive BSN experiment](https://github.com/JMS55/bevy/tree/react-experiment).
+There are BSN reactive impls like [`bevy_reactor`](https://github.com/viridia/bevy_reactor) and [Jasmine's (rough / quick) reactive BSN experiment](https://github.com/JMS55/bevy/tree/react-experiment).
 There is also [haalka](https://github.com/databasedav/haalka), which uses "functional reactive programming" to produce its own (non-BSN, but Bevy-native) data API.

 We haven't yet converged on the correct upstream implementation, but I suspect this will happen within the year now that Bevy UI, Feathers, and BSN are all in a pretty solid place.